-Martha's version substitutes dried tart cherries for maraschinos, and features a layer of thinly sliced fresh pineapple.
+Martha's version of a classic pineapple upside-down cake uses dried tart cherries for maraschinos, and features a layer of thinly sliced fresh pineapple.
 Serve the cake in generous slices, with a dollop of rum-spiked whipped cream.

 Heat oven to 350 degrees.
 Line a baking sheet with parchment.
 Place cherries in a small heat-proof bowl.
 Bring 1 cup water to a boil in a small saucepan.
 Pour over dried cherries, and soak for 10 minutes.
 Drain well, and coarsely chop.
 Using a wide Japanese mandoline, slice whole pineapple as thinly as possible.
 Set aside.
 Sift together flour and baking powder.
 Set aside.